Llana13/Feed-Forward-Neural-Network/README.md

 ![backpropagation](backprop.jpg)

-In this project, I build up a Feed-Forward Neural Network with backpropagation from scratch
+In this project, I build up a Feed-Forward Neural Network with backpropagation from scratch.

 Functions:
 * sigmoid - sigmoid function
 * ffnn - Feed-Forward Neural Network structure and workflow